GoogleChrome/web.dev/src/site/content/en/blog/fast-playback-with-preload/index.md

 #### Battery awareness

-Please take into account the battery level of users' devices before thinking about preloading a video.
+Take into account the battery level of users' devices before thinking about preloading a video.
 This will preserve battery life when the power level is low.